Tuesday, April 13, 2021

-A TSE system of evidence-based care addresses public education and prevention, 911 access, response coordination, pre-hospital response, transport, hospital emergency/acute care, rehabilitation and quality improvement.
-A TSE program creates a seamless transition between each level of care and integrates existing community resources to improve patient outcomes and reduce costs.
-It will get the patient to the right place in the right time with the right care.
+The Idaho TSE system is modeled on evidence-based care, that addresses public education and prevention, 911 access, response coordination, pre-hospital response, transport, hospital emergency/acute care, rehabilitation and quality improvement.
+The TSE program creates a seamless transition between each level of care and integrates existing community resources to improve patient outcomes and reduce costs.
+The Idaho TSE motto: